securitytime/splunk_downloader/README.md

 # splunk_downloader

-This Bash script list all download links for Splunk Enterprise and the Universal Forwarder for the latest version.
+This Bash script list all download links for the latest version of Splunk Enterprise and the Universal Forwarder.

 The way this script works is that it looks for all lines containing "data-link" in either https://www.splunk.com/en_us/download/splunk-enterprise.html (for Splunk Enterprise) or https://www.splunk.com/en_us/download/universal-forwarder.html (for Universal Forwarder).
 You can test it yourself: